haworku/HiOS/README.md

 - `$ npm run dev`  and  `$ npm run serve` start development server at 127.0.0.1:8000 (also complies js and less files)

 -----------------------------------------------------
-## LEARNING REDUX FROM SCRATCH NOTES
+## MY LEARNING REDUX NOTES
 *Based on egghead.io videos as well as redux.js.org docs*

 ### Purpose of Redux
 1. Keep track of the current state of an application in a single JS object.
-2. All mutations to the state tree are explict.
+2. All mutations to the state tree are explicit.
 Changes to the state are initiated (and will only ever occur) after an *action* is dispatched.
 The change to the state, as described through the action, has a type, usually a string such as 'ADD_TODO'.
 It may also pass other additional data.
 3. State mutations in a redux app always occur through a pure function.
 This function should take in the previous state & dispatched action and return the new state.
 The *reducer*, basically a switch/case statement, is where the logic for executing state mutations are held.